The new director fills the last of three critical positions in the build-out of the Waterbury, Conn.-based private bank.

 AdvisorGroup announced Monday that Rick Fergesen has been named as president and CEO of one of its four independent broker-dealers.

-Firms devote too few resources to training and are too impatient with new advisors.
+Firms devote too few resources to training and are too impatient with new advisors, says one industry recruiter.

 Executives at Webster Financial, Independent Bank and People's United agree that their retail operations have to change -- but the consensus stops there.
 Some are adding branches, some are cutting them, and they are all using new technologies in different ways.